syspro86/MMM-ImageSlideshow/README.md

 This fork has additional 'switches' offering alternate control over the displayed image.<br>
 Notably:
-- The image name and path can be displayed.<br>
+- The image name and path can be displayed<br>
-- The image can be scaled down to fit within a region, whilst maintaining image aspect ratio (aka - best image size for display region).
+- The image can be scaled down to fit within a region, whilst maintaining image aspect ratio (aka - best image size for display region)

 ## Dependencies / Requirements